 Or… is it?

 Perhaps, as retirement day gets closer, your dream begins to waver.
-Maybe reality is kicking in and the glittering movie of retirement years is losing some of its sparkle.
+Maybe reality is kicking in and those retirement ideas are losing some of their sparkle.
 Because…

 What if there isn’t enough money for travel?

 What if you aren’t finding groups to join?

 What if fear of boredom in retirement begins to concern you?

 Do you know what the three most common words retirees use to describe retirement are?(1)

 Whether you’re approaching retirement and worried that daily boredom might become your reality, or you’re already retired and finding this to be so, keep reading.

 Because you’re not alone.
 I’ve been there.
 So have millions of other people.